-Travel by speedboat back to Puerto Ayora and transfer across the island by public bus to Baltra for the flight back to Quito.
+Transfer across the island by public bus to Baltra for the flight back to Quito.
 Upon arrival in Quito, transfer to the hotel for one last night on the town.
 Our representative in Quito will be able to advise you and help with some of the many day tours available in and around Quito.

 Depart at any time.